nevrome/mobest/docs/install.md

 You can also install specific/older versions of mobest with the following syntax: `nevrome/mobest[@ref|#pull|@*release]`.
 For example to install the publication release version you can run `remotes::install_github('nevrome/mobest@1.0.0')`.

-For any of this to work a number of **system libraries** (mostly for processing geospatial data) have to be installed on your system, primarily for one particular dependency of mobest: the **`sf` R package**.
+For this to work a number of **system libraries** (mostly for processing geospatial data) have to be installed on your system, primarily for one particular dependency of mobest: the [**`sf` R package**](https://r-spatial.github.io/sf).
 The following table includes the libraries and the names of the relevant packages in the package management systems of various Linux distributions and MacOS.

 | System library                                                        | deb package<br>(Ubuntu/Debian) | rpm package<br>(Fedora/CentOS) | pkgbuild package<br>(Arch) | brew package<br>(MacOS) |
 |-----------------------------------------------------------------------|----------------------------------|---------------------------------|-------------------------|----------------------|